 Button Design System with React and Tailwind

-In this button design system guide, I’ll walk you through creating a button component using React and Tailwind CSS with three distinct variants Primary, Secondary, and Outline as well as a disabled state and a loading spinner for better user feedback.
+This button design system is built with using React and Tailwind CSS with three distinct variants, Primary, Secondary, and Outline, as well as a disabled state and a loading spinner for better user feedback.

 React Button Component with Tailwind